lonnieezell/Bonfire/README.markdown

 and possibly even more...

+## Stay Up To Date

+Follow Bonfire's progress and commits at Twitter by following [cibonfire](http://twitter.com/#!/cibonfire).

 ## Lend A Hand

 If you're interested in helping out, fork the project and start coding!
 I'd love to have you on board.
 You can always shoot me an email at lonnieje@gmail.com and we can talk about how you'll best fit it and what the best place to start coding would be.